 This page contains my most recent posts.
-You can read older ones by selecting the relevant year on the menu.
+You can read older ones by selecting ARCHIVE at the bottom of the page.

 A VIEW FROM THE MANSE

 'But what are we going to do about him?' - Morcombe and Wise

 It is a strange time to be writing an article for the church magazine; having just said I am leaving.
 I likened our call to go with God's call to Abram: 'The Lord had said to Abram, "Leave your country, your people and your father's household and go to the land I will show you."'
 (Genesis 12:1).
 Like Abram we have been called; unlike Abram we know where we are heading.
 I have been called by Norton Baptist Church to be their pastor, and so we will be heading back to the North-East, to Stockton-on-Tees.
 It is an exciting opportunity which we are looking forward to; but of course change is always scary.
 Within it all we look forward to going where God is leading us, and the possibilities to participate in what has been planned for us.
 So what happens now?

 Well the first thing to say is that we are not going anywhere yet.
 We have a number of practicalities to resolve before deciding a start date at Norton, not least of which is finding a house to buy.
 So where does that leave us all in the interim; am I just marking time, and like Eric Morecombe getting in the way?
 Hopefully not.
 Over the next few months there are a number of things I can do to assist the church make preparations for the next phase of ministry: practically and spiritually.
 Over the past year we have been doing a lot of thinking about what God is doing in the church, and how he wants us to move forward.
 My departure has very little impact on any of that, and there are a number of things I hope to achieve in the implementation of some of those plans.